 Now let's print your letter to end the session.
 Make sure there's paper in the printer, and that the ready light is on.
 Press the 'F1' key, highlight the 'Print' command and press 'Return.'
 If your printer didn't work before, press 'Return' again to 'View' the document.
 If your printer did work, highlight the 'Print' command, and press 'Return.'
 You should see your letter appear at the printer.
-If there's a problem with the printer, check the abreak.
+If there's a problem with the printer, check the Troubleshooting with the Printer section.
+If all goes well -- take a break.